-The XSD definitions of the XML elements are in \$NDDSHOME/resources/schema/rti_converter.xsd.
+The XSD definitions of the XML elements are in \$NDDSHOME/resources/schema/ rti_converter.xsd.

-To include a reference to the XSD document in your XML file, use the attribute xsi:noNames-paceSchemaLocation in the <dds> tag.
+To include a reference to the XSD document in your XML file, use the attribute xsi:noNamespaceSchemaLocation in the <dds> tag.
 For example:

-5.2.3 Builtin Configuration of Converter
+6.2.3 Builtin Configuration of Converter

 Converter comes pre-configured with a configuration that converts a file called rti_recorder_default.db from XCDR format to a file called rti_recorder_default_converted.db in JSON_SQLITE format.
-See Section 5.2.21 for details.
+See Section 6.2.21 for details.

-5.2.4 XML Tags for Configuring Converter
+6.2.4 XML Tags for Configuring Converter

 This section describes the XML tags you can use in a Converter configuration file.
-Figure 5.1 and Table 5.2 describe the top-level tags allowed within the root <dds> tag.
+Figure 6.1 and Table 6.2 describe the top-level tags allowed within the root < dds > tag.

-Figure 5.1: Top-level Tags in the Converter Configuration File
+Figure 6.1: Top-level Tags in the Converter Configuration File

-Tags within Description Multi-<dds> plicity <types> 0..
-Defines types that can be used by Converter.
-This tag is needed if data types are not available in the discovery table.
-The type description is done using the Connext DDS XML format for type definitions.
-See Creating User Data Types with Extensible Markup Language (XML), in the RTI Connext DDS Core Libraries User's Manual. <plu><plugin_library> Contains a list of storage libraries that you may have implemented to sup-0.. port custom databases.
-For more information, see Section 3.3.12 and Section 4.3.15.
-Required.
-Specifies a Converter configuration. <converter> 1..
-Attributes • name: uniquely identifies a Converter configuration.
-Required.
-Example <converter name="ConvertAll"> </converter> See Section 5.2.5.
+Tags within Description Multi-

+<dds></dds> plicity

+<types></types> Defines types that can be used by Converter.
+This tag is needed if data 0

+types are not available in the discovery table.
+The type description is done

+using the Connext DDS XML format for type definitions.
+See Creating

+User Data Types with Extensible Markup Language (XML), in the RTI

+Connext DDS Core Libraries User's Manual.

+<plugin_library></plugin_library> Contains a list of storage libraries that you may have implemented to sup- 0

+port custom databases.
+For more information, see Section 4.3.12 and Sec-

+tion 5.3.15.

+<converter></converter> Required.
+Specifies a Converter configuration.
+1

+Attributes

+• name: uniquely identifies a Converter configuration.
+Re-

+quired.

+Example

+<converter name="ConvertAll"></converter>

+See Section 6.2.5.

-Table 5.2: Top-Level Tags in Converter's Configuration file
+Table 6.2: Top-Level Tags in Converter's Configuration file

-5.2.5 Converter Tag
+6.2.5 Converter Tag